microsoft/studentambassadors/Bug-Bash/README.md

 **[Build a quick end-to-end project with Cognitive Services](https://aka.ms/SABugBashCollection) by completing the modules and reviewing the guides in the Learn Collection.** While completing, find as many "bugs" as you can - "bugs" can be an actual defect OR a feature enhancement.
 What do you like/dislike about using Cognitive Services?
 What's confusing?
 What errors/issues do you see?

 **[Create an issue](https://github.com/microsoft/studentambassadors/issues) on this repository for each new issue you want to report.** Choose the "🐞Report a Bug!" option when creating a new issue.
 Make sure to review the issues that others have already reported to ensure you're not reporting something duplicative.
+We encourage you to comment on issues already submitted if you are facing a similar challenge or have a similar feature request.

 **Raffle Information:** One piece of feedback provided in the [GitHub repo](https://github.com/microsoft/studentambassadors/issues) will get you one entry into the raffle for a chance to win a Microsoft backpack or pencil pouch.